-You can now work out the Total cost of any Position on your org chart in Functionly to help with budgeting for workforce and headcount planning.
+You can now work out the total compensation of any position on your org chart in Functionly to help with budgeting for workforce and headcount planning.

-Total cost for a Position in Functionly is displayed as an annual sum but the inputs to calculate it can be added based on annual or hourly compensation.
+Total compensation for a Position in Functionly is displayed as an annual sum but the inputs to calculate it can be added based on annual or hourly compensation.

-To understand more about how "Total cost" works click the link below that reflects how compensation is measured in your organization:
+To understand more about how "total compensation" works click the link below that reflects how compensation is measured in your organization:

-There are two components that combine to generate the "Total cost" of any position measured annually in your chart:
+There are two components that combine to generate the "total compensation" of any position measured annually in your chart:

 Annual base comp